MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/adcontrol-in-html-5-and-javascript.md

 ## Prerequisites

-* Install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) (version 10.0.4 or later) with Visual Studio 2015 or a later release of Visual Studio.
+* Install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) with Visual Studio 2015 or a later release of Visual Studio.
 For installation instructions, see [this article](install-the-microsoft-advertising-libraries.md).

 > [!NOTE]
 > If you have installed the Windows 10 SDK version 10.0.14393 (Anniversary Update) or a later version of the Windows SDK, you must also install the WinJS library.
 This library used to be included in previous versions of the Windows SDK for Windows 10, but starting with the Windows 10 SDK version 10.0.14393 (Anniversary Update) this library must be installed separately.
 To install WinJS, see [Get WinJS](http://try.buildwinjs.com/download/GetWinJS/).